f3rmion/f3rmion.github.io/_posts/2024-02-21-using-kallisto-as-package.md

 `kallisto` depends on some scientific Python libraries like _numpy_, _scipy_, and uses _click_ for its CLI.

-Next, we verify its installation by requestiong some help.
+Next, we verify its installation by requesting some help.
 This will print out some options and arguments for the CLI.

 ```bash